Connect with others who understand.

 • Systemic lidocaine

-On MGteam — the social network for people living with myasthenia gravis and their loved ones — members come together to ask questions, give advice, and share their stories with others who understand life with myasthenia gravis.
+On MGteam, the social network for people living with myasthenia gravis and their loved ones, more than 3,000 members come together to ask questions, give advice, and share their stories with others who understand life with myasthenia gravis.

 Are you living with myasthenia gravis?
 What steps have you taken to increase your life expectancy?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.